Roscommon Senior Hurling Championship: Relegation

-There is no relegation to the Roscommon Junior Hurling Championship, currently in place.
+There is currently no relegation to the Roscommon Junior Hurling Championship in place.

 Qualification for subsequent competitions

 At the end of the championship, the winning team qualify to the subsequent Connacht Intermediate Club Hurling Championship, the winner of which progresses to the All-Ireland Intermediate Club Hurling Championship.

 Teams

 2026 Teams

 The 7 teams competing in the 2026 Roscommon Senior Hurling Championship are: